joshuadjteam/WSL_Lynix/readme.md

 echo please read the continuing to auto-enable xrdp

-echo to run Android Studio run cd /tmp/ADB_DOWNLOAD/android-studio/bin && ./studio.sh
+echo to run Android Studio run cd /usr/adb/android-studio/bin && ./studio.sh

 echo on powershell run wsl --shutdown & wsl.exe

+ifconfig

+echo Installation Completed

+echo use the IP address shown above and rdp to port 3389 or 3390

+echo please read the continuing to auto-enable xrdp

+echo some packages are not installed... look at the WSL_Lynix.txt file to do a complete install

 STOP COPYING FROM HERE (THIS IS IMPORTIANT)